royaurko/google-drive/README.md

 ```

-By default the script monitors the folder where the script is located and the time interval between syncs is 10 seconds.
+* By default the script monitors the folder where the script is located and the time interval between syncs is 10 seconds.

+* The script maintains a log file named *log* which is located in the same directory as the script.

 ##Implemented so far: